 - March 2018: In coordination with the National Institute of Justice (NIJ), the FBI invited all major law enforcement organizations to a meeting in Washington, DC to discuss Rapid DNA.
 The meeting led to the formation of the FBI's Rapid DNA Crime Scene Task Force to investigate the potential use of Rapid DNA for the analysis of crime scene evidence.
 The Task Force is composed of two Task Groups: The Non-CODIS Rapid DNA Best Practices/Outreach and Courtroom Considerations Task Group (non-CODIS Best Practices Task Group) and The Rapid DNA Crime Scene Technology Advancement Task Group (Advancement Task Group). - July 2018: The Scientific Working Group on DNA Analysis Methods (SWGDAM) formed the Forensic DNA Casework Expert Systems Working Group to explore the potential use of expert systems for the automated interpretation of single source crime scene samples in an accredited DNA laboratory.
 Lessons learned from successful implementation in the laboratory setting can be applied to single source crime scene Rapid DNA samples in the future. - September 2019: The non-CODIS Best Practices Task Group published "Non-CODIS Rapid DNA Considerations and Best Practices for Law Enforcement Use" on FBI.gov.
 This product of the non-CODIS Best Practices Task Group provides valuable guidance for the use of Rapid DNA for non-CODIS purposes.
-It is important to note that there seems to be a potential triage role for Rapid DNA.
+It is important to note that there may be a potential triage role for Rapid DNA technology.
 Using a Rapid DNA device to triage crime scene samples would require the collection of duplicate samples (A-Swab / B-Swab) using the bouquet method described in the Non-CODIS Rapid DNA Considerations and Best Practices for Law Enforcement Use document.
+One sample (A-Swab) would be collected for submission to the forensic laboratory for analysis using current DNA technology.
+A second sample (B-Swab) would be collected and could be analyzed immediately using the Rapid DNA device in the field for investigative or triage

-- One sample (A-Swab) would be collected for submission to the forensic laboratory for analysis using current DNA technology.
-A second sample (B-Swab) would be collected and could be analyzed immediately using the Rapid DNA device in the field for investigative or triage purposes.
-Only the results from the accredited forensic laboratory analysis would be used for upload and/or search in CODIS and for court testimony purposes. - July 2020: The Advancement Task Group published a joint position statement with the Scientific Working Group on DNA Analysis Methods (SWGDAM) and the European Network of Forensic Science Institutes (ENFSI) titled "Rapid DNA for crime scene use: Enhancements and data needed to consider use on forensic evidence for State and National DNA Databasing An agreed position by ENFSI, SWGDAM, and the Rapid DNA Crime Scene Technology Advancement Task Group" (Forensic Science International: Genetics 48 (2020) 102349).
+- purposes.
+Only the results from the accredited forensic laboratory analysis would be used for upload and/or searching in CODIS and for court testimony purposes. - July 2020: The Advancement Task Group published a joint position statement with SWGDAM and the European Network of Forensic Science Institutes (ENFSI) titled "Rapid DNA for crime scene use: Enhancements and data needed to consider use on forensic evidence for State and National DNA Databasing An agreed position by ENFSI, SWGDAM, and the Rapid DNA Crime Scene Technology Advancement Task Group" (Forensic Science International: Genetics 48 (2020) 102349).
 The Advancement Task Group is diligently working with the Rapid DNA industry regarding these required enhancements as well as developing a multi-laboratory testing plan to evaluate the enhancements once they are available.
-Data and recommendations from the multi-laboratory study will be presented to SWGDAM for consideration. - August 2020: The non-CODIS Best Practices Task Group publishes "Rapid DNA Testing for non-CODIS uses: Considerations for Court" on FBI.gov.
-This product of the non-CODIS Best Practices Task Group is a follow-up document to the "Non-CODIS Rapid DNA Considerations and Best Practices for Law Enforcement Use" and provides valuable guidance for the use of Rapid DNA for court purposes.
+Data and recommendations from the multi-laboratory study will be presented to SWGDAM for consideration. - August 2020: The non-CODIS Best Practices Task Group published "Rapid DNA Testing for non-CODIS uses: Considerations for Court" on FBI.gov.
+This product of the non-CODIS Best Practices Task Group is a follow-up document to the "Non-CODIS Rapid DNA Considerations and Best Practices for Law Enforcement Use," and provides valuable guidance for the use of Rapid DNA for court purposes. - July 2021: The CJIS APB Rapid DNA Task Force was reconvened and expanded to develop crime scene Rapid DNA requirements for CODIS similar to the original Rapid DNA Booking Station